reframe-hpc/reframe/about/README.md

 This allows users' regression checks to be maintained and adapted to new systems easily.

 The user describes his test in a simple Python class and the framework takes care of all the details of the low-level interaction with the system.
-Although the user still has to program in Python new checks, the framework is structured such that only a basic knowledge of Python is required to write a regression test, which will be able to run out-of-the-box on a variety of systems and programming environments.
+Although the user still has to program new checks in Python, the framework is structured such that only a basic knowledge of Python is required to write a regression test, which will be able to run out-of-the-box on a variety of systems and programming environments.
 In the future, we plan to allow users to describe their tests in a more abstract way using configuration files that wouldn't require any programming skills at all.
 Of course, the Python interface will still be available for more advanced usage.